Understanding Septic Tanks

 Raw sewage from a typical household is valued as 300 BOD or Biological Oxygen Demand.
 This is the same as 300 ppm (parts per million).

-What comes from a modern GRP septic tank and some of the bigger brick tanks is no better than 200ppm.
-Clearly the septic tank retains a third of the solids which have to be removed and treated at a sewage works. - A very inefficient system indeed.
+What comes from a modern GRP ST and some of the bigger brick tanks is no better than 200ppm.
+Clearly the ST retains a third of the solids which have to be removed and treated at a sewage works. – A very inefficient system indeed.

 The ground is expected to take this dirty grey-black effluent and deal with it.